 Perhaps it’s time that the manufacturer scrapped the tiered system and encouraged all digital downloads to include a Platinum award.
 If the somewhat straightforward Anarchy: Rush Hour, Dead Nation, and Trine 2 can accommodate the premium format, then what’s stopping the rest of the system’s library from powering up like its peers?
 It seems downright disingenuous to say that Guacamelee! is worthy of a top trinket when Tokyo Jungle isn’t.

 And that’s not a criticism of either game – it’s an acknowledgement of the awkward system by which they are both governed.
 As the scope of downloadable games has increased, the act of Trophy classification has become incredibly ambiguous.
 And as we rapidly approach a digital future, such fading lines are only poised to get progressively problematic.
 As such, isn’t it about time that Sony shed the complexities and allowed every PSN title to include a Platinum plaque?
 It would certainly put a stop to those predictable PlayStation Blog queries.

 Are you confused by Sony’s stance on Platinum Trophies in downloadable games?
 Do you think that the platform holder should discard restrictions on the premium trinkets?
 Let us know in the comments section below.

-Yes, it doesn't make sense to classify titles with vague metrics
+- Yes, it doesn't make sense to classify titles with vague metrics54%

-No, I like the distinction between different types of games
+- No, I like the distinction between different types of games21%

 Please login to vote in this poll.